jemdhb/QAA/QAA_lab_notebook.md

 R2 files should be adapter trimmed at higher rates than R1 files because R2 files are completed the end of the run.
 As the run continues reagents and the signal degrades contributing.
 Signal degradation causes adapter bases to be called in the well over insert bases, causing adapters to be overrepresented.
 This contributes to the overall lowering of run quality, which we can see from our FASTQ output above.

--  This information can be verified on the Illumina website.

 ## Part 3

 ### Packages installed